 For regulatory submissions, internal models are often run on a higher number of simulations to ensure consistency and stability.
 However, validation tests may be run on lower number of simulations due to challenges around model run time.
 Results of these tests are thus susceptible to model convergence issues.
 Stability testing is a key validation tool that evidences possible variations in other validation test results and ensures a robust process.
-Agents will be expected to carry out this particular test in future validation cycles.
 Agents should ensure that a sufficient level of stability testing is performed on the SCRs submitted to Lloyd's, supplemented by period 'deep dives' where appropriate.
 Example: as part of the annual cycle for stability testing, a managing agent may consider the results of the model from a few different seeds.
 A 'deep dive' may further extend this by considering the results from a greater number of seeds (e.g. 10), along with increasing the number of simulations significantly (e.g. from 100,000 to 250,000) for the chosen seed.
 The validation scope should include performing the 'deep dive' on an ad-hoc basis, for example, following a significant change to the risk profile.